-Along with animal protein, cats require calcium, taurine and essential fatty acids for balanced nutrition.
+Along with animal protein, cats require calcium, taurine, and essential fatty acids for balanced nutrition.
 A diet too high in carbohydrates can cause feline diabetes.
-It may be necessary to incorporate supplements if you decide to feed your cat only chicken.
+It might be necessary to incorporate supplements if you decide to feed your cat mostly chicken.
 Check with your veterinarian to determine the appropriate treatment for your cat.
 Always provide plenty of fresh water to maintain a healthy urinary tract.

-If you are switching your cat from a dry or canned commercial food, you may need to aid the transition to eating a whole chicken breast by grinding the meat.
+If you are switching your cat from a dry or canned commercial food, you might need to aid the transition to eating a whole chicken breast by grinding the parboiled meat.
 Choose free-range, antibiotic- and hormone-free whole chicken, and grind the meat yourself using safe food handling practices.
 You can include the bones when grinding the meat, or strip them out beforehand.
 Bones provide a source of necessary calcium.